TwoCanPlugIn/TwoCanPlugIn/README.md

 sudo ifconfig can* txqueuelen 1000 (replace * with 0, 1 or whatever number your can interface is configured to use)

 For the Canable Cantact using the slcan firmware device it appears to drop frames (I may never have noticed this in previous TwoCan releases as the plugin never requested or received some of these NMEA 2000 fast message frames).
 The workaround is to reflash the Canable Cantact device with the candlelight firmware, which then enables the device to use the Native CAN interface rather than serial line CAN (slcan).
 It also requires the same command described above to increase the transmission queue length.

+For Mac OSX, the supported CAN adapters "should" support Active Mode.

 List of supported NMEA 2000 Parameter Group Numbers (PGN)
 ---------------------------------------------------------